2021 Conference USA Football Championship Game: Second half

 UTSA received the ball to begin the second half but was unable to move the ball effectively and were forced to punt for the second time.
 This ended up benefitting them, however, as Western Kentucky's return man, Jerreth Sterns, muffed the punt.
 The ball was recovered by UTSA, who scored a touchdown two plays later.
 Things would worsen for Western Kentucky on their next drive; after a Noah Whittington rush went for no gain on the first play, Bailey Zappe's pass was intercepted by Antonio Parks on the second, and Sincere McCormick scored from 17 yards out on the next play, making the score 42–13.
-The Hilltoppers would put an end to UTSA's streak of 28 unanswered points on their next drive, as WKU drove all the way to the UTSA 12-yard-line before facing a 4th & 6, which they converted to score their first touchdown since the game's opening drive.
-UTSA faced a fourth down on their next drive as well; however, they were unable to convert with one yard to gain, and Western Kentucky took possession at their own 47-yard-line.
+The Hilltoppers would put an end to UTSA's streak of 28 unanswered points on their next drive, as WKU drove all the way to the UTSA 12-yard line before facing a 4th & 6, which they converted to score their first touchdown since the game's opening drive.
+UTSA faced a fourth down on their next drive as well; however, they were unable to convert with one yard to gain, and Western Kentucky took possession at their own 47-yard line.
 After starting with a false start, WKU reached UTSA territory in three plays, and would go on to score a 13-yard passing touchdown.
-The third quarter came to an end during UTSA's following drive, after the Roadrunners had driven to the WKU 42-yard-line.
+The third quarter came to an end during UTSA's following drive, after the Roadrunners had driven to the WKU 42-yard line.

 UTSA was unable to score from this drive; it ended with a missed 46-yard field goal attempt from Duplessis.
-From there, Western completed a 50-yard pass to reach the UTSA 21-yard-line and scored on a one-yard Kye Robichaux receiving touchdown, cutting the deficit to eight points.
+From there, Western completed a 50-yard pass to reach the UTSA 21-yard line and scored on a one-yard Kye Robichaux receiving touchdown, cutting the deficit to eight points.
 UTSA responded with a touchdown of their own, as Frank Harris found De'Corian Clark for a 28-yard score on the drive's tenth play.
-The Hilltoppers got the ball back with just over six minutes to play at their own 28-yard-line; they stalled initially but were able to convert a 4th & 6 to keep the drive alive.
+The Hilltoppers got the ball back with just over six minutes to play at their own 28-yard line; they stalled initially but were able to convert a 4th & 6 to keep the drive alive.
 Five plays later, Bailey Zappe completed a pass to Jerreth Sterns for a 34-yard touchdown, which narrowed UTSA's lead to eight points once again.
-Western Kentucky's defense was able to force a punt on UTSA's final drive of the game, which gave the Hilltoppers the ball back on their own 22-yard-line with just over one minute on the clock, with a chance to tie the game with a touchdown and two-point conversion.
-The Hilltoppers converted another fourth down, this time at their own 24-yard-line, and was able to move the ball to the UTSA 47-yard-line and had to attempt a Hail Mary, though the ball was intercepted, securing an eight-point victory for UTSA.
+Western Kentucky's defense was able to force a punt on UTSA's final drive of the game, which gave the Hilltoppers the ball back on their own 22-yard line with just over one minute on the clock, with a chance to tie the game with a touchdown and two-point conversion.
+The Hilltoppers converted another fourth down, this time at their own 24-yard line, and were able to move the ball to the UTSA 47-yard line.
+They had to attempt a Hail Mary, but the ball was intercepted, securing an eight-point victory for UTSA.